renzeiron/js-calculator/README.md

 # JS Calculator

-It operates pretty much the same as Windows 10 calculator.
+Operates pretty much the same as Windows 10 calculator.
 Production-ready version is located in `/dist` directory.